mariaalonzo16/scoreboard/README.md

 1) Context API to store players scores
 2) Optimize mobile view
-3) Interactivity with the use of diffrent effects when a player wins
+3) Interactivity with the use of different effects when a player wins

 ## Bugs and Issues